centre-for-effective-altruism/cea-www-static/src/content/pages/careers/internships-at-cea.md

 ### How to apply

+<p class="center"><a href="https://eaglobal.typeform.com/to/nUNz0z" class="btn btn-primary btn-lg"  target="_blank"><i class="fa fa-edit"></i> Apply now!</a></p>

+<div class="alert alert-info center"><i class="fa fa-exclamation-triangle"></i> <strong>Please note:</strong> Applications close October 18th at 11:59pm</div>

-To apply, [please complete this form](https://docs.google.com/forms/d/1UOrtl2KUvuEF041_TsbJ9iKy6JgkpAhbRPvjr33AaNs/viewform "Application Form").
-There is no deadline for the voluntary roles.
-However, if you apply early, you will maximise your chances of success.
+To apply, please fill out our online application form and select "Internships" when prompted to indicate which positions you are applying for.
+There is no deadline for the voluntary roles and we will accept applications at any time in the year.
+However, if you apply during our recruitment round, you will maximise your chances of success.